NatashaRy/memory-game/README.md

 * All headlines and texts are clearly visible in all browsers and on all devices we have tested the game on.

-**Browsers used for testing**
-* Google Chrome
-* Mozilla Firefox
-* Microsoft Edge

-**Tablet used for testing**

-* Apple Ipad Air (4th gen) - Google Chrome, Safari
-* Samsung Galaxy A7 - Google Chrome

-**Mobile phones used for the testing**

-* Samsung Galaxy S22 Ultra - Google Chrome
-* Samsung Galaxy A54 - Google Chrome

 #### **Global elements**

 1. **Header**
-    1.1. **Question mark icon**
+    1. **Question mark icon**
-            * Placement: Top left.
+      - Placement: Top left.
-            * On hover: Background shifters colour from red to green, the border disappears. - Works as expected.
+      - On hover: Background shifters colour from red to green, the border disappears. - Works as expected.
-            * On click: Redirect to instructions page. - Works as expected.
+      - On click: Redirect to instructions page. - Works as expected.

-    1.2. **Logotype**
-            * Placement: Top middle.
-            * On hover: Nothing happens. - Works as expected.
-            * On click: Redirect to the index page. - Works as expected.

-    1.3. **Gear icon**
+    2. **Gear icon**
-        * Placement: Top left next to question mark icon.
+      - Placement: Top left next to question mark icon.
-        * On hover: Background shifters colour from red to green, the border disappears. - Works as expected.
+      - On hover: Background shifters colour from red to green, the border disappears. - Works as expected.
-        * On click: Redirect to settings/choice page. - Works as expected.
+      - On click: Redirect to settings/choice page. - Works as expected.

+    3. **Logotype**
+      - Placement: Top center.
+      - On hover: Nothing happens. - Works as expected.
+      - On click: Redirect to the index page. - Works as expected.

-    1.4. **Movies counter**
+    4. **Movies counter**
-        * Placement: Top right.
+      - Placement: Top right.
-        * On hover: Nothing happens. - Works as expected.
+      - On hover: Nothing happens. - Works as expected.
-        * On click: When clicking a card on the game board the counter adds it to moves. - Works as expected.
+      - On click: When clicking a card on the game board the counter adds it to moves. - Works as expected.

-    1.5. **Timer**
+    5. **Timer**
-        * Placement: Top right below moves counter.
+      - Placement: Top right below moves counter.
-        * On hover: Nothing happens. - Works as expected.
+      - On hover: Nothing happens. - Works as expected.
-        * On click: When clicking the first card on the game board the counter automatically starts counting the time. - Works as expected.
+      - On click: When clicking the first card on the game board the counter automatically starts counting the time. - Works as expected.

 #### **Index page**
 Page elements: Logotype, H1, paragraph, button.

 1. **Logotype**
-    * Placement: Middle top.
+    * Placement: Center top.
     * On hover: Nothing happens. - Works as expected.
     * On click: Redirects to index page (reloads index page). - Works as expected.

 1. **Button: "I wanna play!"**
-    * Placement: Middle bottom.
+    * Placement: Center bottom.
     * On hover: Fades slowly from red to light blue. - Works as expected.
     * On click: Redirects to How to play/instructions page. - Works as expected.